-- The Company completed on December 30, 2022, a private placement of 916,700 common shares of the Company at a price of \$0.06 per common share issued as flow-through shares for gross proceeds of \$55,002.
+- i) On December 30, 2022, the Company completed a private placement of 916,700 common shares of the Company at a price of \$0.06 per common share issued as flow-through shares for gross proceeds of \$55,002.
 The flow-through shares were issued at a premium of \$0.03 to the fair value of the Company's shares.
-The premium was recognized as a short-term liability for \$27,501 with a subsequent pro-rata reduction of the liability recognized as flow-through premium income as the required expenditures are incurred.
+The premium was recognized as a short term liability for \$27,501 with a subsequent pro-rata reduction of the liability recognized as flow-through premium income as the required expenditures are incurred.
 The transaction costs amounted to \$5,968 and have been netted against the gross proceeds on closing.
 In addition, the Company issued broker warrants 73,336 with an exercise price of \$0.075 per common share purchase warrant for a period of two years.
 The fair value of the warrants was \$1,568. - ii) The Company completed on May 30, 2023, and June 6, 2023, a private placement of 12,064,000 units at a price of \$0.05 per unit.
-Each unit consisted of 1 common share and 1 non-transferable purchase warrant with each warrant entitling the holder to purchase one additional common share at a price of \$0.08 for a period of eighteen months from the closing date.
+Each unit consists of 1 common share and 1 non-transferable purchase warrant with each warrant entitling the holder to purchase one additional common share at a price of \$0.08 for a period of eighteen months from the closing date.
 The transaction costs amounted to \$71,921 and have been netted against the gross proceeds on closing.
-In addition, the Company issued broker warrants 765,720 with an exercise price of \$0.08 per common share purchase warrant for a period of eighteen months.
-The fair value of the warrants was \$13,588. - iii) The Company completed on May 30, 2023, a private placement of 1,571,00 common shares of the Company at a price of \$0.07 per common share issued as flow-through shares for gross proceeds of \$110,005.
-The flow-through shares were issued at a premium of \$nil as the fair value of the Company's shares was \$0.07.
+In addition, the Company issued 765,720 broker warrants with an exercise price of \$0.08 per common share purchase warrant for a period of eighteen months.
+The fair value of the warrants was \$213,778, fair value of broker warrants was \$13,569. - iii) The Company completed on May 30, 2023, a private placement of 1,571,000 common shares of the Company at a price of \$0.07 per common shares issued as flow-through shares for gross proceeds of \$110,005.
+The flow-through shares were issued at a premium of \$0.038 to fair value of the Company's shares.
+The premium was recognized as a short term liability for \$59,261 with a subsequent pro-rata reduction of the liability recognized as flow-through premium income as the required expenditures are incurred. - iv) On June 7, 2023, the Company had the treasury issue 450,000 shares at a price of \$0.05 per unit.
+Each unit consisted of 1 common share and 1 non-transferable purchase warrant with each warrant entitling the holder to purchase one additional common share at a price \$0.08 for a period of eighteen months from the closing date.
+The fair value of the warrants was \$7,965.